 To learn more about program and degree requirements, access your program's handbook.
 Each program typically posts handbooks on the program's website.
 You can also get a copy by contacting assigned faculty advisors or the program administrative assistant for your program.

 MySU is a single resource that serves as an access point for Canvas, email, MySeattleU, and other SU platforms.

-To be added to a waitlist for any College of Education courses with the “EDUC” prefix, please complete the following form.
-You will be contacted at least within a month of classes starting, although waitlists will be maintained through the 10th day of the term.
+To be added to a waitlist for any College of Education EDUC course, please click the appropriate link below during the open registration period.
+Note: the waitlist is only live until the 10th day of the current term.
+You will be notified if you have secured a seat as early as possible.
 Be sure to monitor your Seattle University email; you are required to confirm registration and your window to respond may be as short as 3 calendar days.
 For questions regarding the EDUC course waitlists, contact COEWaitlists@seattleu.edu.

-For all other courses, if a class lists no capacity for additional enrollment, please contact the program administrative assistant that is assigned to the program in which the course is situated; your program administrative assistant may not be the one who can help you with the waitlist for a course.
-For example, all students who wish to be added to a counseling courses waitlist must contact the program administrative assistant for the counseling program, regardless of what degree they’re completing.
+For all other COE courses, if there is no availability for additional enrollment, please contact the Administrative Assistant in which program the course is situated.
+For example, a student who wants to be added to a School Counseling course waitlist must contact the Administrative Assistant who supports the School Counseling program, regardless of what degree the student is completing.

 Disabilities Services works in partnership with College of Education faculty and the associate dean in providing accommodations to students with disabilities.
 The office’s role is to identify students with disabilities and to inform faculty about the specific accommodations that they have a responsibility to provide.
 Dr. Cinda Johnson serves supports both faculty and students in the academic adjustment process; contact information is included below.